elerac/immetaio/README.md

 ### Non-blocking Saving

-immetaio supports non-blocking saving, which allows you to save images in the background while your main thread continues processing.

-This is particularly useful for time-sensitive applications where you want to avoid blocking the main thread while saving images:
+Non-blocking saving is particularly useful for time-sensitive applications where you want to avoid blocking the main thread while saving images:

 ```python
 for i in range(10):